The Devil You Know (Heaven & Hell album)

 The Devil You Know is the only studio album by the British-American heavy metal band Heaven & Hell, and the third and final album to feature the lineup of Tony Iommi (guitar), Geezer Butler (bass), Ronnie James Dio (vocals), and Vinny Appice (drums), who had recorded Black Sabbath's albums Mob Rules (1981) and Dehumanizer (1992).
 It was also Dio's final studio album before his death in May 2010.

 The album's US import was released in Japan on 24 April 2009, four days earlier than its original due date of 28 April.
 The Japan domestic pressing which is a SHM-CD (Super High Material CD) was released on 27 April.
 It was produced by the band and sound engineer Mike Exeter.

 The Devil You Know debuted at No. 8 on the Billboard 200 chart upon release, with 30,000 copies sold.
 It was awarded Best Album at the 2010 Metal Hammer Golden Gods Awards.

+In 2025, Graham Hartmann of Metal Injection included the album in his list of "10 Extremely Underrated Metal Albums From The 2000s".